Forest sack Hughton after dismal start

 Forest fell to a 2-0 home defeat by Middlesbrough on Wednesday and are bottom of the table with one point.

-Hughton took over at the start of last season when Sabri Lamouchi was sacked after the Reds lost their first four league games.
+Hughton, 62, took over at the start of last season when Sabri Lamouchi was sacked after the Reds lost their first four league games.

 He guided Forest to safety in 2020-21 and exits with 14 wins from 53 games.